gavinlaking/vedeu/README.md

     - An interface also has a `south` and `east` (`bottom` and `right` plus 1 respectively).
 - Colours are defined in CSS-style values, i.e. `#ff0000` would be red.
 - Styles are named.
 See the table below for supported styles.

-### Some Terms

-To understand how Vedeu works, you need to familiarise yourself with some terms.

-  - Interface: This is an area on the screen where you can take input or direct output.
-You will define it's colour and style, its dimensions, including position and give it a name.
-You can then direct the output of a command, or event, to this interface and Vedeu will ensure the content is placed there.

-  - Line: An interface is composed of many lines.
-Their length being the width of the interface and their number being the height of the interface.

-  An interface with `width: 12, height: 5` will have five lines, each made of 12 characters- providing 60 cells.
-Colours and styles are handled by terminal escape sequences and therefore do not consume a cell.

-  - Stream: A stream is a subset of a line.
-Having streams basically allows us to apply styles and colours to part of a line; they're not necessary, but provide you with greater flexibility for your output.

 ### On Defining Interfaces